By Courtney Emra, Lead Customer Service/Sales Assistant at Kenton Brothers

-Unfortunate events in recent history like the Sandy Hook and Virginia Tech shootings, Joplin Missouri Tornado and numerous disgruntled employee and customer threats have increased the need to communicate with your staff quickly, regardless of where they are located.
-We call this “Mass notification.”
+Unfortunate events in recent history like the Sandy Hook and Virginia Tech shootings, Joplin Missouri Tornado, and numerous disgruntled employee and customer threats have increased the need to communicate with your staff quickly, regardless of their location.
+We call this “mass notification.”

-Mass notification is different than past notification solutions.
-Previous solutions involved dedicated locations or software that would receive an alert message.
-Mass notification typically includes overhead speakers or paging systems to tell everyone within earshot what is happening, and a lot more.
+Present-day mass notification is different than past notification solutions, which involved dedicated locations or software that would receive an alert message.
+Today, mass notification systems typically include overhead speakers or paging systems to tell everyone within earshot what is happening and a lot more.

 One such mass notification system is Alertus.

 We recently installed a system for a financial company that works with consumers.
-They knew that they could face situations like active shooter, disgruntled employee or customer, sever weather, or a medical emergency.
-All of these scenarios should be handled differently to get the right information to the right people without causing unnecessary panic or confusion.
+They knew they could face situations like an active shooter, disgruntled employee or customer, severe weather, or a medical emergency.
+Each of these scenarios requires unique protocols, but regardless of their requirements, the correct information must be sent to the right people without causing unnecessary panic or confusion.

 Scenario 2: Tornado

-The system is connected to NOAA weather alerts via the internet.
-The system filters the alerts by multiple keywords, such as “tornado” and “observed.”
-Once an important alert is received, the beacons are activated with a specific message and a different sound than scenario 1.
-The computers display a full screen message and the mobile applications are alerted.
+The system connects to NOAA weather alerts via the internet and filters the warnings by keywords, such as “tornado and observed.”
+Once a critical alert is received, the beacons activate a specific message and a different sound tone than Scenario 1.

 Scenario 3: Medical Alert

-The Alertus system is highly configurable and each scenario can be customized to fit your needs.
-Alertus has several integrations and lots of options for each one.
-If you would like to learn more about mass notification systems for your business or campus, please give us a call.
+The Alertus System is highly configurable and can be customized to fit your needs.
+Alertus has several integrations and numerous options for each.
+To learn more about mass notification systems for your business or campus, call us.